AlenJakob/AlenJakob/README.md

 # Front-end, JavaScript Developer🤔 and web graphics passionate,
 I have made a career shift towards creating websites and applications.

-Open to cooperation.
+# Open to cooperation ⚡.

-Feel free to contact me 💬
+Feel free to contact me 💬📫

 ## My Stack 🌱